Actual name: Salomon, Solomon, Shlomo.

 Constantinople

-Like two of his older brothers, Haim and Moritz, Mony left Ruschuk and moved to Constantinople, although I don't know if he came with them or when.
+Like his brothers Haim and Moritz, Mony left Ruschuk and moved to Constantinople, although when, or whether he came with them is not known.

 Salomon Abraham